geoblacklight/geoblacklight.github.io/guides/upgrading.md

 ## Upgrading to GeoBlacklight 4.0

+**Please note: GeoBlacklight v4.0.0 is currently a pre-production, alpha release.** A final v4.0.0 release will be released in the future.

+### Aardvark Metadata Schema by Default
+This release is the first to feature GeoBlacklight's new Aardvark metadata schema by default.
+Find additional information and details about Aardvark at [OpenGeoMetadata](https://opengeometadata.github.io/docs/aboutAardvark/).

+#### Upgrade Notes

-### Gemfile
+##### Gemfile
 Upgrade your GeoBlacklight dependency to `4.0.0.pre.alpha.3`

-### Data Migration
+##### Data Migration

 Migrate your Solr documents from the GBLv1 metadata standard to Aardvark.
 Contact the GeoBlacklight community for assistance and access to migration tools still under development.

-### Apache Solr
+##### Apache Solr
 GeoBlacklight's Solr configuration files are updated to support the Aardvark's metadata element list.
 See the default versions of schema.xml and solrconfig.xml and update your local files as necessary.

+Geoblacklight now requires Solr 8.3 or higher.

-### Application Configuration
+##### Application Configuration
 Review the configuration files for your GBL instance.
 You will need to update your `settings.yml` file and `catalog_controller.rb` file to use the new Aardvark field mappings.
 See the default versions of these files in GeoBlacklight v4 and alter your files as necessary:

 You will also need to search your local application code for any old `Settings.FIELDS.X` mappings and update them as necessary.

-### settings.yml
+###### settings.yml
 List of GBL v4 [settings.yml](https://github.com/geoblacklight/geoblacklight/blob/main/lib/generators/geoblacklight/templates/settings.yml) changes:

 * Solr field mappings: Settings.FIELDS
 * Relationships to display: Settings.RELATIONSHIPS_SHOWN
 * Parent/Child SVG Icon titles (https://github.com/geoblacklight/geoblacklight/pull/1166/files)
+* Viewer Controls: Settings.LEAFLET.VIEWERS.*.CONTROLS

-### catalog_controller.rb
+###### catalog_controller.rb

 List of GBL v4 [catalog_controller.rb](https://github.com/geoblacklight/geoblacklight/blob/main/lib/generators/geoblacklight/templates/catalog_controller.rb) changes:

 * config.default_document_solr_params / Using Settings.FIELDS.ID now
 * config.view defaults / Adds the "map" split view for catalog#index
 * config.add_facet_field(s) / Mapped to Aardvark fields
 * config.add_index_field(s) / Mapped to Aardvark fields
 * config.add_show_field(s) / Mapped to Aardvark fields, many non-activated optional fields added too
 * config.add_sort_field(s) / Mapped to Aardvark fields

+Migrating from GBL v3 to v4, you'll need to remove your `config.add_show_tools_partial :web_services...` line and add the new `def web_services` method, too.

-#### locales
+###### locales

-  List of GBL v4 [config/locales/geoblacklight.en.yml](https://github.com/geoblacklight/geoblacklight/blob/main/lib/generators/geoblacklight/templates/catalog_controller.rb) changes:
+List of GBL v4 [config/locales/geoblacklight.en.yml](https://github.com/geoblacklight/geoblacklight/blob/main/config/locales/geoblacklight.en.yml) changes:

 * additional relations entries

+###### stylesheets

+GBL v4 no longer vendorizes the `leaflet-label` stylesheet.
+Check your local stylesheet files and remove any `*= require leaflet-label` or `@import 'leaflet-label';` lines.

+###### javascripts

+GBL v4 adds a new Leaflet control: [Leaflet.fullzoom](https://github.com/Leaflet/Leaflet.fullscreen).
+If you previously added this feature to your local GBL instance, you'll want to remove your custom implementation.
+This control can be added to your maps via the `settings.yml` file.

+##### Homepage
+The `_homepage_text.html.erb` view partial has been updated to use a view component for rendering the featured facets feature.
+You should update any local customizations to this file to use the components.

+---

 ## Upgrading to GeoBlacklight 2.0